rdark/op-keyring/README.md

 ## Security considerations

 [gnome-keyring][gnome_keyring_doc] uses dbus for communication.
-Where the keyring is unlocked, any process running as the logged-in user can access objects within the keyring, unless restricted by AppArmor is similar.
+Where the keyring is unlocked, any process running as the logged-in user can access objects within the keyring, unless restricted by AppArmor or similar.
 By default, most distributions provide little; or more commonly; no restriction to keyring access.
-This is somewhat negated by the session token only being valid for 30 minutes, however the risk is valid, depending on your threat model
+This is somewhat negated by the session token only being valid for 30 minutes, however the risk is valid, depending on your threat model.
+Note that this same risk exists for other keyring implementations such as gnupg-keyring etc.

 ## TODO